 The Z100 will offer great views of the Moon and decent views of Venus, Mars, Jupiter, and Saturn.
 Venus will show its phases, Mars its ice caps and maybe a few dark areas at opposition, and Jupiter and Saturn will show their moons and cloud belts – Jupiter’s Great Red Spot is also visible, as are Saturn’s majestic rings and the gap between them known as the Cassini Division.
 Uranus and Neptune are also visible as tiny bluish dots, but are a bit tricky to locate.

 A small, inexpensive long-focus refractor like the Meade Infinity 70AZ may do a slightly better job on the planets than the Z100, but the Z100’s larger aperture makes it superior for viewing deep-sky objects, and it’s also far more lightweight, compact, and portable than a refractor.

 Outside the solar system, the Z100 can show you thousands of double stars, hundreds of open star clusters, and a decent collection of galaxies, nebulae, and globular star clusters.
 However, you are mostly limited by the scope’s small aperture, lack of ability to take high magnification well, and the quality of the skies where you live.

 While the Zhumell Z100 isn’t perfect, you really aren’t going to be finding perfection in a sub-$200 or even sub-$300 telescope.
 For the price it performs really well and a beginner will get a lot of enjoyment out of it.
-I would definitely recommend this scope.
+I would definitely recommend this scope to almost anybody.